WINTER CONFERENCE ON BRAIN RESEARCH

 Photography and Videography Policy

-WCBR does not allow photography or videography of oral presentations, slides and/or posters without permission from the presenter.
-At the beginning of the presentation, the presenter must either grant permission to the audience and/or include an icon on the first slide or poster signifying photos or videos are allowed.
+Winter Brain does not allow photography of oral presentations, slides, and/or posters without permission from the presenter.
+At the beginning of the presentation, the presenter must either grant permission to the audience and/or include an icon on the first slide or poster signifying photos are allowed.
+No videography by attendees is allowed at oral presentations, slides, and/or posters.

 Scientific Session Descriptions